vanea99/project/Ryan.md

 # Hello!
 I am Ryan
 ![alt text](https://media.tenor.com/Jojpr9QgMLoAAAAd/maxwell-maxwell-spin.gif)

-I am an individual who is passonate in computer software and hardware
+I am an individual who is passionate in computer software and hardware

 Here is somthing I can do